codewithmd/Visual-Code-Setup/README.md

 ### Theme

-I use the `Oceanic Next` theme with the dimmed bg option.
-[Link &rarr;](https://marketplace.visualstudio.com/items?itemName=naumovs.theme-oceanicnext)
+I use the `Dracula` theme with the dimmed bg option.
+[Link &rarr;](https://draculatheme.com/visual-studio-code/)

 ### My Extensions

 For each of the extensions, read the overview page in order to learn how to use it.

+`Javascript Console Utils` to make easy console.log() with a short-cut key.
+[Link &rarr;](https://marketplace.visualstudio.com/items?itemName=whtouche.vscode-js-console-utils)

+`Live Server` It provides a development local server for static/dynamic pages.
+[Link &rarr;](https://github.com/ritwickdey/vscode-live-server/blob/master/docs/settings.md)

 `Auto Close Tag` to automatically close HTML tags.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-close-tag)